igeljaeger/where/README.md

 # where
-script that looks for the origin of an installed package.
+script that shows the origin of an installed package.